reinhart1010/nix/docs/en/common/ng.md

 `ng test`

-- Check the version of your current Angular installation:
+- Display the version of your current Angular installation:

 `ng version`